Thrallherd/AlgebraExNihilo/index.md

 ## Welcome to Algebra Ex Nihilo

 This page will be used to generate all of modern algebra from just a few axioms taken from set theory.
-First off, we will need [basic definitions]( https://github.com/Thrallherd/aen/gh-pages/basic_def.md).
+Let's get going with some [basic definitions]( https://github.com/Thrallherd/aen/gh-pages/basic_def.md).